Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Arkansas State Stats and Trends

-- Arkansas State has five wins against the spread in 11 games this season.
+- Arkansas State has five wins against the spread in 11 games this year.

 - Arkansas State's games this year have eclipsed the over/under in 30% of its opportunities (three times in 10 games with a set point total).

-- The Red Wolves score 25.5 points per game, 8.5 fewer than the Bobcats give up per matchup (34).
+- The Red Wolves rack up 25.5 points per game, 8.5 fewer than the Bobcats surrender per contest (34).

-- When Arkansas State records more than 34 points, it is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall in games when it puts up more than 34 points.

-- When Arkansas State churns out over 428.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Arkansas State picks up more than 428.7 yards, the team is 2-1 against the spread and 2-2 overall.

-- This year, the Red Wolves have turned the ball over 22 times, 10 more than the Bobcats' takeaways (12).

 - Find the latest spread and moneyline odds for Arkansas State at SISportsbook.